ropats16/Eat-Around-The-Globe/README.md

-# 🌍 Food Globe - Discover World Cuisines
+# 🌍 Eat Around The Globe - Discover World Cuisines

 A beautiful, interactive 3D globe application for discovering and exploring food recommendations from around the world.
 Built with Next.js, Mapbox GL JS, and Google Places API. **Inspired by Marc Lou's DataFast globe.**